-Our Christmas gift guide for Disney fans features cool travel gadgets, theme park books, hot toys, and other holiday must-haves to make you the hero of Christmas.
-Don’t worry, dear hero, as you’ll also find plenty of inspiration for your Christmas list, so your family doesn’t get you yet another sweater…well, besides the ones this list.
+Our updated for 2019 Christmas gift guide for Disney fans features cool travel gadgets, theme park books, hot toys, and other holiday must-haves to make you the hero of Christmas.
+Don’t worry, dear hero, as you’ll also find plenty of inspiration for your Christmas list, so your family doesn’t get you yet another set of socks or a boring tie.

 As the serious Disney dorks we are, we’ve combed the internet to find these awesome items that will make perfect holiday gifts for Disney enthusiasts.
 This list also may or may not contain mostly things that are one point (either in the past or at this very moment) have been on my Amazon Wish List.
 It may sound lazy to just copy and paste that into a holiday buying guide, but there’s more to this Disney Christmas Gift Guide than that, and in fairness, I put a ton of effort into my Amazon Wish List! 😉